Freddie-Ellis/TL-PINNs/README.md

 Workflow is as follows:

-Make change in VS -> Push to GitHub -> pull on Moba using 'git pull origin main' from within cd
+Make change in VS -> Push to GitHub -> pull on Moba using 'git reset --hard -> git clean -fd -> git pull origin main' from within cd

 Make change in Moba -> Push to GitHub ('make the change' -> git status -> git add . -> git commit -m "update message" -> git push origin main) -> Pull on local machine in GitHub Desktop

 # Requirements